xwirkijowski/eudoros/README.md

 ### EudorosBuilder

 As an alternative way to initialize the logger  you can also use the `EudorosBuilder` class.
 This can be helpful if you want to loop over an array to add your levels.
+> Keep in mind that you cannot add new levels after initialization!

 ```typescript
 // index.js or logger.js